Accreditation and Performance Data

 The Pace University School of Education (SOE) is accredited by the Council for the Accreditation of Educator Preparation (CAEP).
 CAEP was established in 2013 as the sole accrediting body for educator preparation providers through the merger of NCATE and the Teacher Education Accreditation Council (TEAC).

-CAEP’s mission is to "advance equity and excellence in educator preparation through evidence-based accreditation that assures quality and supports continuous improvement to strengthen P-12 student learning."
+CAEP’s mission is to "advance equity and excellence in educator preparation through evidence-based accreditation that assures quality and supports continuous improvement to strengthen Birth-12 student learning."
 As part of our accreditation and continuous improvement efforts, the School of Education provides annual updates on data about our candidates and graduates.
 The resources provided below document our program and candidate outcomes and provide evidence of progress on CAEP’s annual reporting measures.

 CAEP Resources can be found here.